ddean4040/BP-Group-Reservations/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-* Made address comparison case-insensitive, removed some diagnostic output
+* Made address comparison case-insensitive (will also check old keys for compatibility), removed some diagnostic output